bevyengine/rfcs/rfcs/34-system-graph-flavors.md

 ### Scheduling 101

-Bevy schedules are composed of stages, which have two phases: parallel and sequential.
+Bevy schedules are composed of stages, of which there are two varieties: parallel and sequential.
-The parallel phase of a stage always runs first, then is followed by a sequential phase which applies any commands generated in the parallel phase.
+Typically, these will alternate: parallel stages will perform easily isolated work, and generate commands.
+Then a sequential stage will run, beginning with the standard command-processing exclusive system.
+Any adjacent parallel stages are collapsed into one parallel stage to maximize parallelism, and any adjacent sequential stages are concatenated.

-During **sequential phases**, each system can access the entire world freely but only one can run at a time.
+During **sequential stages**, each system can access the entire world freely but only one can run at a time.
 Exclusive systems can only be added to the sequential phase while parallel systems can be added to either phase.

-During **parallel phases**, systems are allowed to operate in parallel, carefully dividing up access to the `World` according to the data accesses requested by their system parameters to avoid undefined behavior.
+During **parallel stages**, systems are allowed to operate in parallel, carefully dividing up access to the `World` according to the data accesses requested by their system parameters to avoid undefined behavior.

 Without any user-provided ordering constraints, systems within the same parallel phase can be executed in any order so long as Rust's ownership semantics are obeyed.
 That means that a **waiting** (scheduled to run during this stage) system cannot be started if any **active** (currently running) systems are **incompatible** (cannot be scheduled at the same time) if they have conflicting data access.